 People who wanted to save some time on day one were able to go pick up their commemorative statue as well as pick up their pre-ordered swag from the Blink store.
 I really liked that you could pre-order the things you wanted to buy and just go in line and pick it up.
 The fact that you could do all of this before the convention started was a time saver.
 The whole process only took about two hours which gave me time to enjoy California before the convention officially kicked off.

 Around 6:00 A.M., they had everyone lined up to go through security, which is something I was impressed with.
-There dozens of metal detectors for attendees to go through.
+There are dozens of metal detectors for attendees to go through.
 The process was quicker than my experiences at both PAX South and PAX East.
-Opening ceremony is something I wasn’t used too since I had never experienced that for a convention.
+The opening ceremony is something I wasn’t used to since I had never experienced that for a convention.
 Waiting for that long was definitely worth the wait because this year was a big year for Blizzard with game announcements starting with Diablo 4, World of Warcraft: Shadowlands, and Overwatch 2.

 Day one of BlizzCon ends with Community Night.
 The event has different contests where I had the opportunity to view everyone’s talent.
 As an amateur cosplayer with a few Overwatch cosplays under my belt, I was so moved that it ignited something in me to finally push through and keep cosplaying – you can find my full review of Community Night here.